Uncovering hidden assets in your divorce

 16 Nov 2021 | Diana BastowHiding Assets During a Divorce

-As part of your divorce, you and your ex will have to agree on how to divide any money, property, investments and pensions that you own.
+As part of your divorce, you and your ex will have to agree on dividing any money, property, investments and pensions you own.
 Most couples are able to reach an agreement outside of court by sitting down together and working things out.
 This process works well when both parties are open and honest when disclosing their financial interests.

 Sometimes, however, one party may try to hide assets from their ex so they are not split in the divorce.
 Senior divorce solicitor in London, Diana Bastow, discusses what you should do if you believe your spouse to be hiding assets in your divorce.